AqsaAliRazaJamali/equation_visualizer/README.md

 ## 🚀 Live Demo

  https://aqsaalirazajamali.github.io/equation_visualizer/

+An interactive mathematical visualization platform built with vanilla JavaScript and HTML5 Canvas to demonstrate equations, spirals, curves, and mathematical animations in real time.

 I built a math visualizer from scratch — no libraries, no frameworks.
 Just pure HTML, CSS, and JavaScript.